Save Mother of 3 from Deportation

 Since 2013, ICE has granted a routine stay of removal each year for Minerva and has given her permission to live in the United States.
 Minerva had her deportation suspended when she was granted prosecutorial discretion by the government several years ago, along with thousands of other people who were not a priority for deportation.

 Minerva has no criminal record, and everything has remained the same in her case, with no changes.
 However, when Minerva met with ICE in Charlotte on May 25th, they ordered her to leave the country by June 30.
-Minerva is exploring legal options at this point but is running out of time.
-Minerva needs you to sign the petition to stop her deportation and keep her and her children together and safe in North Carolina.
+Instead of leaving, Minerva went into Sanctuary at UCC Church with her sons for almost 100 days.
+At that time, a federal judge vacated her stay which meant she could return home to Winston Salem until her court date in November 2018.
+Minerva's attorney, Helen Parsonage, continues to explore legal options to keep Minerva home with her children.
+Please share Minerva's fundraiser at GoFundme (Save Minerva from Deportation under Emergencies).
+Minerva needs you to sign this petition to help stop her deportation and keep her and her children together and safe in North Carolina.

 Minerva tells her story in her own words: